Data-Strata/medicaid_claims_analytics/docs/04_ingestion_medicaid.md

 ### *Medicaid Provider Spending Ingestion Pipeline*

 Pipeline Tier: Ingestion → Raw → Clean → Stage → Fact

 Dataset: Medicaid Provider Spending by HCPCS (HHS Open Data)

 ---
 ## 🟦 1.
+Overview
 This document describes the end‑to‑end ingestion workflow for the Medicaid Provider Spending dataset.

 The dataset is delivered as a **3.5 GB ZIP** containing a single **11‑GB CSV**.

 Due to Snowflake sandbox limits, ZIP extraction must be performed locally.

 This pipeline loads the dataset into: